Arshdeep00001/ultimate-shell-scripting-linux-guide/README.md

-# Ultimate Linux Guide
+# Ultimate Shell Scripting & Linux Guide

-This repository is created to serve as a revision notes for the YouTube course created by **Abhishek Veeramalla**(`iam-veeramalla` on GitHub) on his youtube channel - `Abhishek.Veeramalla`.
+This repository is created to serve as a revision notes for the YouTube course created by **Abhishek Veeramalla**(`iam-veeramalla` on GitHub) on his youtube channel - `Abhishek.Veeramalla`and also added more information wherever required.

 Following topics are covered as part of the course and documentation.